-Treatment of acoustic neuromas at Shands at University of Florida is provided by a multidisciplinary team of expert physicians, surgeons, physicists, therapists and support staff.
+Treatment of acoustic neuromas at UF Health Shands Hospital is provided by a multidisciplinary team of expert physicians, surgeons, physicists, therapists and support staff.
 Drs.
+Rahman, Chen and Antonelli perform the microsurgical treatment for these brain tumors.
+Drs.
 Friedman and Bova direct the stereotactic radiosurgical treatment.
-Drs.
-Friedman and Antonelli perform the microsurgical treatment.
-Shands at the University of Florida also provides comprehensive rehabilitative services for commonly associated symptoms, such as vertigo or dizziness, tinnitus (ringing in the ears), and facial muscle weakness.
+UF Health also provides comprehensive rehabilitative services for commonly associated symptoms, such as vertigo or dizziness, tinnitus (ringing in the ears) and facial muscle weakness.

-The diagnosis is often confirmed with an MRI scan of the brain utilizing contract enhancement.
-The scan will allow evaluation of the exact tumor location, size, and involvement of adjacent brain structures.
-Additional tests, to include a hearing test, may be necessary for complete evaluation.
+Diagnosis is often confirmed with an MRI scan of the brain utilizing contract enhancement.
+The scan will allow evaluation of the exact tumor location, size and involvement with adjacent brain structures.
+Additional tests, to include a hearing or balance test, may be necessary for complete evaluation.

 Only rarely do vestibular schwannomas pose any immediate threat to life.
-Some of these tumors may remain dormant or grow slowly over many years and some small tumors can be observed without treatment.
-However, most VS should be treated especially if there is documented evidence of growth or if the tumor is causing a significant neurological, usually of hearing or facial function.
+Some of these tumors may remain dormant or grow slowly over many years, and some small tumors can be observed without treatment.
+However, most VS should be treated, especially if there is documented evidence of growth or if the tumor is causing a significant neurological deficit, usually of hearing or facial function.

-Over the past decade, another treatment approach, called radiosurgery, has become increasingly popular.
-Radiosurgery is an outpatient procedure which starts with the attachment of a "head ring" under local anesthesia.
+Over the past decade, radiosurgery has become increasingly popular.
+Radiosurgery is an outpatient procedure that starts with the attachment of a "head ring" under local anesthesia.
 After detailed computer planning, hundreds of very small radiation beams are focused on the tumor.
-The treatment involves no incisions and requires no recovery time.
-Long term tumor control rates are quite high and the risk is very low.
+Long-term tumor control rates are high, and the risk is low.